 Let it be the divisive politics, lynching incidents, and chaos of CAA and NRC, the Indian media aggressively propagated the single brand Prime Minister, citing the issue of national security.

 These media institutions didn’t think over the genuine problems the citizens of nation facing during crisis.
 Instead, they are aggressively presenting the image of PM as messiah of nation, without any effective result.

 In the period of coronavirus pandemic, whole media lobby was intensively highlighting the instructions given by Prime Minister through media.
 But, they suddenly became mute when the voices raised against the ill-timed decision of lockdowns.

 What we naturally expect is the bare truth about the activities happening in the nation through the fourth pillar of democracy.
 But, unfortunately, recently, the entire media coverage has been totally shifted from national issues to personal, or individual incidents of Bollywood.
 Isn’t it a deliberate drama to shift the public attention from the burning genuine issues of nation?
 Or, is it totally inability of leaders in power to deal with such issues effectively?

 This is nothing but the innovative role of Indian media as a master manipulator to rotten the weakened root of democracy under the Bjp rule.

-We know that the fourth pillar of democracy is the natural interface between government and public to share problems and policies.
-It works properly as long as the medium remains unbiased and impartial; otherwise, any partiality may prove detrimental for both faith of people and essence of democratic system forever.
+Media, the fourth pillar of democracy, is the natural interface between government and public to share problems and policies.
+It works properly as long as the medium remains unbiased and impartial; otherwise, any partiality may prove detrimental for both.
+There is an organic relationship between media and modern democratic system.